Mortgage Fraud: What You Need To Know

 Once in their name, the investor does not make any mortgage payments and instead rents the property until the event of a foreclosure, typically several months later, therefore profiting from the rental income.

-Unfortunately, scammers can also try to take advantage of homeowners on the verge of foreclosure.
+Unfortunately, homeowners may also fall victim to foreclosure relief scams.
 In this type of mortgage fraud, homeowners who are at risk of defaulting on their loans or whose homes are in foreclosure are misled into believing they can save their homes by putting the property in the name of a third-party investor.
 The perpetrators make a profit by then selling the property using a fraudulent appraisal, therefore stealing the seller proceeds.

 In this scheme, homeowners may be led to believe they can rent the property for a minimum of a year and repurchase the home once their credit has improved.
 However, the perpetrators do not make the mortgage payments and the property usually ends up in foreclosure.